How to Clean Solar Panels Safely: Step-by-Step Guide for Australian Homeowners

 Conclusion

-Use purified water, a soft brush, no chemicals, and clean early in the morning.
 For two-storey homes or steep roofs, the price of professional cleaning is a far better deal than a hospital visit.
+But for accessible ground-level or single-storey installations, following this method will keep your panels operating at peak efficiency for years to come.

 CleanSolarAus Editorial Team